Juho Lammikko: ZSC Lions

 Unable to garner a satisfactory NHL contract, Lammikko returned to Europe after agreeing to a one-year contract with Swiss club, ZSC Lions of the National League (NL), on 4 August 2022.

 New Jersey Devils

 After three years in the Swiss National League with ZSC Lions, Lammikko returned to the NHL in securing a one-year, $800,000 contract with the New Jersey Devils for the 2025–26 season on 16 June 2025.
+In a depth forward role, Lammikko was unable to translate his offensive instinct to the NHL posting just two assists through 24 appearances.
+He was placed on unconditional waivers by the Devils and once cleared his contract was mutually terminated on 6 February 2026.

+Return to ZSC

+As a free agent, Lammikko opted to immediately return to former Swiss club, ZSC Lions of the NL, in agreeing to a three-year contract on 7 February 2026.